Three-Islands boat trip

 For the really motivated there are other day trips including the Twin Islands of Mamon and La Janosa, and the day trip to Caob a beautiful waterway accessed through the vast mangroves of the Del Carmen area on the western side of Siargao Island.

 Siargao Island is only 10km from the Philippine Deep (the second deepest area on the planet) and during the right season the fishing here can be fantastic.
-Sagana Resort can organize for you to fish with Junior Gonzalez, the best on the island.
-Bring your gear or use Junior's and try your luck catching sailfish, wahoo, dorado and tuna.
-You catch it and we will cook it for you!
+Sagana Resort can organize fishing with various excellent local anglers relative to your budget.
+Try your luck catching sailfish, wahoo, dorado and tuna.
+You catch it, and we will cook it for you!

 If you want to stay a little closer to the resort we have kayaks and surfboards for hire.
 We can arrange surfing lessons with experienced local surfers who speak fluent English and Tagalog.
 We can also organize motor bike rentals (bring your international license) or an air-conditioned van with a driver to take you around the island.